 Spot gold may test support at $1,711

-SINGAPORE: Spot gold may test a support at $1,711 per ounce, following its two failures to break a resistance at $1,739.
+SINGAPORE: Spot gold may test a support at $1,711 per ounce, with a good chance of breaking below this level and falling toward $1,700.

 The failures confirm a completion of the bounce from the July 21 low of $1,680.25.
 The bounce was driven by a wave 4, which will be reversed by the current wave 5.

-A further gain could be extended into $1,748-$1,769 range.
-On the daily chart, the downtrend remains steady within a falling channel.
+On the daily chart, the downtrend remains intact within a falling channel.

+The trend could have resumed, as the metal failed to leave the channel.

+A break above $1,828 would be the very early signal of an escape from the channel.
+It may open the way towards $1,775.

 Comments